 We have previously addressed why you should not speak to law enforcement without experienced counsel with you.
 Those articles were entitled “If I Am Innocent Or Have Nothing To Hide, Should I Talk To The Police?
 No, Giuliani Was Right – ‘The Truth Isn’t The Truth,’” and “What Did Noor Salman Say to the FBI And Why You Should Never Talk To The Police Without a Lawyer.”
-Usually after law enforcement is told no, law enforcement will try to overcome your will to act in your best interest and threaten to come back with a subpoena for all the evidence they want.
-A subpoena duces tecum compels the recipient to produce documents, records, or other tangible objects.
+Usually, after law enforcement is told no, law enforcement will try to overcome your will to act in your best interest and threaten to come back with a subpoena for all the evidence they want.
+This is delivered in the form of a subpoena duces tecum.
 The purpose of this article is to demystify a subpoena duces tecum, and explain what it is and is not.
-We have previously discussed some defenses to a subpoena duces tecum, and will discuss different concerns in this article.
+We have previously discussed some defenses to a subpoena duces tecum and will discuss different concerns in this article.

 A subpoena duces tecum must comply with the restraints embodied in the Fourth Amendment.
-For example, courts have held that agents cannot arrive with a subpoena duces tecum and force the recipient to immediately hand over all documents called for in the subpoena.
-Also, the burden of searching for evidence responsive to the subpoena is on the recipient.
-Agents are not allowed to rummage around a person’s property using the subpoena to find evidence.
+For example, federal courts have held that agents cannot arrive with a subpoena duces tecum and force the recipient to immediately hand over all documents called for in the subpoena.
+Federal agents are not allowed to rummage around a person’s property using the subpoena to find evidence.
 Law enforcement may only use a search warrant to find items sought in the warrant and take them immediately.
 An important difference is that a law enforcement agency can obtain a subpoena without any judicial intervention, while a search warrant inserts a neutral and detached judge between law enforcement and the citizen under investigation.